English

 - to encourage confidence in students' speaking and listening skills.

 This is achieved through the study of a wide range of literary, non-fiction and media texts.
 We aim to fulfil all the requirements of the Northern Ireland Revised Curriculum and prepare the students for entry into their GCSE courses.
 The students have an element of formative written and oral coursework in each year, which is incorporated into their summative assessment.
-The English Department at Key Stage 3 also contributes to the production of a pupil portfolio for the Cross-Curricular Skill of Communication.

 An outline of the main units of work covered in each Year is given below.
 Each unit will feature writing, reading and talking and listening tasks aimed at developing pupil skills in each of these areas.